mihasya/alsocloud/part1.md

 <!SLIDE>

-# Decouple your subsystems
+# Decouple Your Subsystems

 * Shared resources are the most common source of unexpected interaction
 * Resist temptation to double up on roles
 * Use queues, caches as buffers
   * **NOTE**: those are complex subsystems of their own

 <!SLIDE>

-# Decouple your functionality
+# Decouple Your Functionality
 * Service architecture
 * Each service does one thing well
 * Easier to measure, understand, and manage resource demands